 Ireland, A., 2012.
 'Conditions of time and space': a re-enactment experiment with the British TV series Doctor Who.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: